 - The EEM is a database of Michigan's public and nonpublic educational entities, including official identification codes and contact information.

 - The EEM is open year-round.
-Authorized users should regularly review/update records for their entities to ensure records are accurate and up-to-date.
+Authorized users should regularly review/update records for their entities to make sure records are accurate and up-to-date.

 - Schools also use EEM to report Days and Clock Hours information, including the instructional hours provided for each group of pupils who were enrolled and counted for K-12 membership.

-- For more information about EEM, please review the EEM web page.
+- For more information about EEM, please see the EEM web page.

 Graduation and Dropout Application